-17 Application Note: Predicting Embedded Manager Network Health Using the CLI
+17 Application Note: Predicting Network Health

 Evaluating the health of a deployed and running network is important to ensure that long-term performance targets are achievable.
-Network health verification is simple and based on interpreting information readily available through the Embedded Manager CLI.
+Network health verification is simple and based on interpreting readily available information.
 When a network fails this network health verification test, adding more motes in key locations will usually remedy the problem.